scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

 Session stats
 =============

-The following stats exist for scrapy-zyte-api session management:
+The following stats exist for plugin-managed sessions:

 ``scrapy-zyte-api/sessions/pools/{pool}/init/check-error``
     Number of times that a session for pool ``{pool}`` triggered an unexpected